Short tail keywords are those that are one, two, or three words long. They are popular keywords that people use to search for information online.

 Short tail keywords appear within the “fat head” part of this chart.

 Source: Rank By Focus

 Short-tail keywords are more competitive because they’re easier to rank for.
-In other words, many advertisers want their ads on the top search result pages of Google when people enter a shorter or less common phrase into Google search bar – which means there’s even greater demand!
+In other words, many advertisers want their ads on the top search result pages of Google when people enter a shorter or less common phrase into the Google search bar – which means there’s even greater demand!

 Long tail keywords are the key to success when it comes down to how many people will see your ad and be interested in what you have for sale.
-Pinning advertising on these phrases can lead not only an increased ROI but also better overall performance across all channels of marketing with less waste– because one or two highly competitive words aren’t worth spending money emotionlessly!
+Pinning advertising on these phrases can lead not only an increased ROI but also better overall performance across all channels of marketing with less waste– because one or two highly competitive words aren’t worth spending money on emotionlessly!